syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/filtering-data.md

 ## Customize the suggestion item count

-With the large amount of datasource data bound for the Mention control, you can customize the number of list items to be displayed in the popup by using the [suggestionCount](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuggestionCount) property.
+With the large amount of data source data bound for the Mention control, you can customize the number of list items to be displayed in the popup by using the [suggestionCount](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuggestionCount) property.

-In the following example, the suggestion list for the popup is limited to eight data's.
+In the following example, the suggestion list for the popup is limited to eight data.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}